Full-time

 Application Process

-• Applicants from non-English-speaking countries must document English skills by an approved test.
+6. Applicants from non-English-speaking countries must document English skills by an approved test.
 Approved tests are TOEFL, IELTS and Cambridge Certificate in Advanced English (CAE) or Cambridge Certificate of Proficiency in English (CPE).
 We require a minimum level of 600 PBT / 240 CBT / 100 IBT for the TOEFL or 7.0 for the IELTS (native speakers of English and students who received their Bachelor’s or Master’s education in English are exempt).
-Maastricht University’s TOEFL code is 7102.
+Maastricht University’s TOEFL code is 7102 (if you have more questions on the language tests please check the FAQ).

-All applications will be reviewed within two months, and a shortlist of candidates will be made based on the above selection criteria.
-All applicants will be notified of the outcome, and whether you are on the shortlist, by the end of April 2024.
-If you are on the shortlist, you may be invited for an interview with UNU-MERIT staff and the PhD director in April 2024.
-The final decision on all shortlisted candidates will be communicated by the end of May 2024.
+All applications will be reviewed within two months, with a shortlist of candidates selected based on the criteria outlined above.
+By the end of April, all applicants will be informed of the outcome, including whether they have been shortlisted.
+Shortlisted candidates may be invited to an interview with UNU-MERIT staff and the PhD director in April.
+Final decisions for all shortlisted candidates will be communicated by the end of May.
+Due to the high volume of applications, we regret that we are unable to provide detailed feedback on individual applications.
+[Back to top]

 Tuition and Fellowships